Previous research (2016-2023)

 Experimental optimisation of pathogen release methods in the field

 Experimental releases of the fungus were undertaken on dense African boxthorn infestations in the field in the ACT, with the aim of optimising delivery methods to participating stakeholders.
-The experiments were undertaken between April and August 2022, testing viability of spores which had been removed from freezer storage for various lengths of time, and testing the time of day of release into the field.
-Upon removal from the freezer, spores were mixed in a 0.1 % Tween solution in a spray bottles, then immediately sprayed liberally across young, healthy foliage of host African boxthorn plants and covered with plastic bags for 24 hrs to retain local humidity for spore germination and infection.
+The experiments were undertaken between April and June 2022, testing viability of spores which had been removed from freezer storage for various lengths of time, and testing the time of day of release into the field.
+Upon removal from the freezer, spores were mixed in a 0.1 % Tween solution in a spray bottles, then immediately sprayed liberally across young, healthy foliage of host African boxthorn plants and covered with plastic bags for either 17, 20, or 24 hrs to retain local humidity for spore germination and infection.
 Post-release monitoring was undertaken after 2 weeks for both trials, with no signs of infection of the host African boxthorn by the fungus.
 For each of these two field experiments, fungal spores were tested for viability at the time of inoculation – and all batches of spores were found to be viable.

 Method used to inoculate naturalised African boxthorn populations with the rust fungus Puccinia rapipes.